-Azure Service Bus: Scheduling Messages
+Azure Service Bus: Scheduling Reliable Messages

-Azure Service Bus Scheduling
+Azure Service Bus

 The Azure Service Bus provides developers a simple way to handle when messages are available on your Azure Service Bus Queues.
 Let’s take a look at how you schedule messages and a simple example of when you would use it.

-How It Works
+How Azure Service Bus It Works

 When posting a message to the Azure Service Bus, we need to set the ScheduledEnqueueTimeUtc on the message.
 As the property name implies, the time set on this property should be in UTC.
 This makes it very easy to tell the Azure Service Bus when the message should appear in the Queue and be available to any subscribers.
 Let’s look at a quick code example: